Dry bulk cargo barge: Operations

 Barge decks are maintained to minimize the formation of large rust scales, this is typically accomplished by painting the deck as needed.

-Terminology related to the dry bulk cargo barge industry:

-Above Waterline- The portion of a barge that is out of the water at a given time.
-This will vary based on whether or not the barge is loaded or empty.

-Barge- Non-powered cargo or work vessel.

-Barge Pump- Small portable pump used for removing water.
+Terminology

-Barge Voyage- The time from which an empty barge is placed in tow, until it has been loaded, emptied and returned to a fleet.
-May include stops in a terminal fleet, cleaning and/or repair.
+A Barge Voyage is the time from which an empty barge is placed in tow, until it has been loaded, emptied and returned to a fleet.
+It may include stops in a terminal fleet, cleaning and/or repair.

-Barge Washing- Using water to clean cargo from the deck and/or hopper of a barge.
-Typically conducted at a barge washing facility.